pupil-labs/pupil-docs/pupil-hardware/pupil-headset.md

 > {{< video-webm src="/videos/headset-adjust/eye-adjust.webm" >}}

 Make sure the eye camera is in focus.
-If you can see details of your iris, then the focus is most likely good. **Slide the eye camera arm** to adjust focus and/or use the lens adjuster tool.
+Twist the lens focus ring of the eye camera with your fingers or lens adjuster tool to bring the eye camera into focus.

 #### Focus World Camera